Testimonials also on LinkedIn

 "Amy combines a sensitive and deeply human approach to journalism with a hunger for the truth.
-She has placed op-eds for us putting unique focus on gender inequality in Africa, published by Al Jazeera, and has documented the systemic reasons for the boom in counterfeit drugs in Africa for an article written on our behalf for the Financial Times.
-She is a trusted colleague in all of our daily conversations with clients and the media."
+She has placed op-eds for us putting unique focus on gender inequality in Africa, published by Al Jazeera, and has documented the systemic reasons for the boom in counterfeit drugs in Africa for an article written on our behalf for the Financial Times (FT)."
 Gavin Serkin, founder and managing editor, New Markets Media & Intelligence, London.

-"Amy worked on a press release for Macadamia Conservation Trust (MCT) for an important story which received coverage across Australia and around the world (UK Daily Mail, South African macadamia industry journal, Australian print and online).
+"Amy worked on a press release for Macadamia Conservation Trust (MCT) for an important story which received coverage across Australia (national news wire Australian Associated Press and other print and online media) and around the world (the UK Daily Mail, South African macadamia industry journal.
 Amy wrote the release, supplied media contacts and gave tactical advice on sending it out.
-The good media coverage helped raise the profile of Macadamia jansenii at a critical time for attracting support for post-fire recovery efforts.
-I hope we can work with her again soon." - Denise Bond, executive officer, MCT, Australia.
+The media coverage helped raise the profile of Macadamia jansenii at a critical time for attracting support for post-bushfire recovery efforts.
+Denise Bond, executive officer, MCT, Australia.

 "I had the privilege to work with Amy on the launch of the Goalkeepers Youth Action Accelerator.
-Her work is brilliant and thanks to all the promotion this opportunity attracted over 2,000 applications" - Elisa Novoa, CIVICUS, South Africa.
+Her work is brilliant and thanks to all the promotion this opportunity attracted over 2,000 applications."
+Elisa Novoa, CIVICUS international civil society group, South Africa.

 "Amy was a highly impressive journalist who was always very astute in immediately identifying the underlying crux of any story.
 Amy's articles did a great job of raising the profile of the Uganda refugee crisis, and was a strong advocate for the plight of refugees in Uganda.
-Never one to pull her punches, Amy often immediately identified the questions that were at the core of the issue" - Charlie Yaxley, media and communications officer, UNHCR
+Never one to pull her punches, Amy often immediately identified the questions that were at the core of the issue."
+Charlie Yaxley, former Uganda media and communications officer, UNHCR.